OUR FOUNDERS AND PATRONS Birla Vidyamandir has remained privileged

 have exerted to keep herself temperate when they lost their only son and a

-glorious industrialist of the country late Shri Aditya Vikram Birla in 1995.
+glorious industrialist of the country Late Aditya Vikram Birla in 1995.

 Her active involvement in the growth of Birla Vidyamandir testifies to her

 capability and interest in the field of education.
 Her boundless love for the